Willie Calhoun Player Props: Yankees vs. Rays

 Rays Pitching Rankings

-- The Rays' 2.91 team ERA is No. 1 among all league pitching staffs.
+- The Rays have a 2.91 team ERA that is No. 1 among all MLB pitching staffs.

-- The Rays give up the first-fewest home runs in baseball (21 total, 0.6 per game).
+- Rays pitchers combine to give up 21 home runs (0.6 per game), the first-fewest in baseball.

-- Rasmussen (3-2 with a 3.66 ERA and 34 strikeouts in 32 2/3 innings pitched) makes the start for the Rays, his seventh of the season.
+- Guerra (0-0) gets the start for the Rays, his second of the season.

-- His most recent time out was on Sunday against the Chicago White Sox, when the right-hander tossed five innings, surrendering three earned runs while allowing nine hits.

-- The 27-year-old has amassed an ERA of 3.66, with 9.6 strikeouts per nine innings, in six games this season.
-Opposing hitters have a .264 batting average against him.
+- In his last appearance -- in relief on Saturday -- the righty threw one scoreless inning against the New York Yankees without surrendering a hit.

 © 2023 Data Skrive.
 All rights reserved.